 After metadata fields are defined, each field can be set to a specific field type to help with the administration of adding metadata to assets.
 All metadata fields are searched via the quick search, but only dropdown, checkbox, and palette fields can be used to refine searches.

-More information about metadata field formats is available in the "What are the metadata field options?" article.
+More information about metadata field formats is available in this article.

 These are commonly used metadata fields that can be used as selection fields: